-Your grow room’s surrounding weather will be the deciding factor whether you need warm or cool mist humidifier for plants.
+Your grow room’s surrounding weather will be the deciding factor whether you need a warm or cool mist humidifier for plants.
 If your grow room is in someplace, which remains mostly cold, you should go for A warm mist humidifier for plants.
 And for warm weather, go for a cool mist humidifier.
 But this also depends on exactly what type of plants you want to cultivate in your grow room.

 Expected humidity level :